gebruikersnaam1/Data/README.md

 ## Acknowledgments

 - Jeugdfonds for working along by sharing information and data
-- All the experts that shared there data during the minor Data Engineering
+- All the experts that shared their data during the minor Data Engineering